Dynatrace/obslab-release-validation/docs/index.md

 * Judge the impact (if any) of that change on the application.
 * If an impact is observed, gather the evidence and then disable the feature flag.
 * Make the "go / no go" decision for that feature.
-* Provide feedback to the product managers on why you made the decision you did.
+* Provide feedback on why you made the decision you did.

 ## Compatibility